BrunoRosendo/feup-sdle-proj1/README.md

 The data stored in the client is contained in folders whose names are the client IDs.
 Those folders have files whose name is composed by the operation and the topic's ID.
 Its information is the current message ID of the missing message on that topic.

+### Broker’s topic_manager.txt file structure:
+numberTopics
+for each topic:
+	topicName
+	numberMessages
+	for each message:
+		messageId
+		message
+	numberSubscribers
+	for each subscriber:
+		clientId
+		lastMessageId
+		lastReadMsgIndex
+numberTopics
+for each topic:
+	topicName
+	numberTopicMessages
+	for each message:
+		messageId
+numberTopics
+for each topic:
+	topicName
+	lastMessagesTopicSize
+	for each client:
+		clientId
+		lastSubMsgId
+		lastUnsubMsgId

+### Clients’ saved files structure:

+File name Explanation:

+- The Client folder contains a folder for each clientID (named after its id).
+- Inside a Client’s folder, they can have the following files:
+    - get_<topic_name>.txt
+    - put_<topic_name>.txt
+    - sub_<topic_name>.txt
+    - unsub_<topic_name>.txt

+Files data: MessageId